-Another tactic I use to save money is to stock up on certain products when they’re on offer.
-It’s really simple, but there is a bit of a strategy behind it.
+So, in order to save money I stock up on certain products when they’re on offer.
+It sounds really simple, but there is a bit of a strategy behind it.
 In case you haven’t already twigged, this is a bit of a boring blog post about the food we buy, how we buy it and where we save money.

 But I’m a bit weird and like reading/writing about this kind of stuff.
 Bail now if you don’t, it only goes downhill from here.

 We do the majority of our food shopping online.
 Of our monthly total, around 90% is bought online (yes, I did just calculate that).
 In case anyone wonders, we use Sainsbury’s.
 We have one of their Delivery Passes and have our weekly shopping delivered pre-9am on a Saturday.
 This system works beautifully.
 Normally this slot would cost £7 a week; with the Delivery Pass it averages out to around £2.
 I’m more than happy to pay this, even if it seems a bit extravagant.
 It saves us on petrol, and – more importantly – it means I don’t spend an hour or so every week herding two small children round a supermarket.
 It’s so painful it should be used by the intelligence agencies as a form of information extraction.

 There has always been a selection of products which I refuse to buy full price.
 The list include laundry tabs, olive oil and spreadable butter (yes, it’s quite random – scroll down for the full list).

 Note: the following method works really well for online grocery shopping; it’s super quick just to type them in.
 If I was shopping in store and wanted to do the same I’d have a separate list and check the prices of these items as I passed them.
 Not quite so efficient, but still has money-saving potential.